 22e1 6400.22(e)(1) If the home assumes the responsibility of maintaining an individual's financial resources, the following shall be maintained for each individual: A separate record of financial resources, including the dates and amounts of deposits and withdrawals.
 22e2 6400.22(e)(2) - For a withdrawal when the individual is given the money directly, the record shall indicate that funds were given directly to the individual.
-6400.22(e)(3) - Documentation, by actual receipt or expense record, of each single purchase exceeding \$15 made on behalf of the individual carried out by or in conjunction with a staff person.
+22e3 6400.22(e)(3) - Documentation, by actual receipt or expense record, of each single purchase exceeding \$15 made on behalf of the individual carried out by or in conjunction with a staff person.

 Inspection Procedures: Licensing staff will review a sample of individuals' financial and property records.
 Records that indicate cash withdrawals will require Licensing staff to confirm the financial management skills of the individual by match the amount and frequency of cash withdrawals with the individual's plan as it relates to financial management.
 Licensing staff will also interview the individual if deemed necessary.

 Primary Benefit: Supports individuals with financial and property management; ensures accountability of individuals' resources.

-6400.22(f) - There may be no commingling of the individual's personal funds with the home or 22f staff person's funds.
-Discussion: Individuals' funds may not be kept in a bank account or held on the premises with staff, agency or home funds.
+22f 6400.22(f) - There may be no commingling of the individual's personal funds with the home or staff person's funds. ----- --

+Discussion: Individuals' funds may not be kept in a bank account or held on the premises with staff, agency, or home funds.

 Inspection Procedures: Licensing staff will review a sample of individuals' financial and property records and interview applicable provider staff regarding accounting practices.

 Primary Benefit: Supports individuals with financial and property management; ensures accountability of individuals' resources.

+22g 6400.22(g) - There may be no borrowing of the individual's personal funds by staff persons or by the home. ----- --

+Discussion: See 6400.22(c) for additional information.
+As a reminder, 6400.22(c) does not govern how individuals freely choose to use their funds and property but does restrict provider agencies and staff from engaging in activities that subject or have the potential to subject individuals to exploitation.

-6400.22(g) - There may be no borrowing of the individual's personal funds by staff persons or by 22a the home.
-Discussion: See 6400.22(c) for add Inspection Procedures: Licensing staff will examine how individual funds and property are used by reviewing applicable policies, interviewing staff, and interacting with individuals.
+Inspection Procedures: Licensing staff will examine how individual funds and property are used by reviewing applicable policies, interviewing staff, and interacting with individuals.

 Primary Benefit: Ensures that individuals benefit from their money and property in a manner of their choosing while preventing situations that could lead to exploitation.

 6400.210(b) - An individual's personal funds or property may not be used as payment for damages unless the individual consents to make restitution for the damages.
-The following consent provisions apply unless there is a court-ordered restitution: 1.
-A separate written consent is required for each incidence of restitution.
-210(b) 2.
+The following consent provisions apply unless there is a court-ordered restitution: 210(b) A separate written consent is required for each incidence of restitution.
 Consent shall be obtained in the presence of the individual or a person designated by the individual.
-3. The home may not coerce the individual to provide consent.
+The home may not coerce the individual to provide consent.

 Discussion: A "court-ordered restitution" supersedes the consent requirements of this regulation.

 Inspection Procedures: Licensing staff will examine how individual funds and property are used by reviewing applicable policies, interviewing staff, and interacting with individuals.

 Primary Benefit: Prevents exploitation and misuse of individual's funds.

+Grievance Procedures

-Grievance Procedures 6400.23 - The home shall have written grievance procedures for individuals, individual's families, advocates and staff persons, that assure investigation and resolution of complaints.
-23 Discussion: A complaint is an expression of dissatisfaction with or allegation of wrongdoing by the provider, including staff persons.
+23 6400.23 - The home shall have written grievance procedures for individuals, individual's families, advocates, and staff persons that assure investigation and resolution of complaints.

+Discussion: A complaint is an expression of dissatisfaction with or allegation of wrongdoing by the provider, including staff persons.
 Complaints may range in severity such that some can be easily addressed while others may require reporting, investigation, and referral to protective services.

 The procedures will be considered acceptable as long as investigation and resolution are addressed and all of the parties specified in the regulation are referenced.